 | Not eligible |

-Certain earning types in payroll are automatically defaulted to being included or excluded by Gusto in accordance with the DOL.
+Certain earning types in payroll are automatically defaulted to being included or excluded by Gusto in accordance with the Department of Labor (DOL).